Geoffrey Pleyers

-Geoffrey Pleyers is an F.R.S.–FNRS researcher and professor of sociology at Université Catholique de Louvain, Belgium, where he chairs the research program "Social Movements in the Global Age".
-He is the author of the book "Alter-Globalization.
+Geoffrey Pleyers is an F.R.S.–FNRS Research Director and Professor of sociology at Université Catholique de Louvain, Belgium.
+He holds a BA in sociology from the University of Liege (2000), a master's degree (2001) and a doctorate from the Ecole des Hautes Etudes en Sciences Sociales in Paris (2006).

+In 2023, he was elected the 21st President of the International Sociological Association (ISA).

+His research interests include global sociology, globalization, social movements, youth, food movements, Latin America and religion.
+He is the author of "Alter-Globalization.
 Becoming Actors in the Global Age".

-He is the current president of the International Sociological Association (ISA) after being the vice-president for research (2018-2023) and president of the ISA Research Committee 47 "Social classes and social movements" (2014-2018).

-Education

-Geoffrey Pleyers holds a BA in sociology from the University of Liege (2000) and a master's degree (2001) and a doctorate from the Ecole des Hautes Etudes en Sciences Sociales in Paris (2006).
+Awards and honnors

+In 2026, he was awarded a Doctorate Honoris Causa by the Universidad Nacional Pedro Ruiz Gallo and the College of Sociologists of Peru for his work on social movements and Latin America.

-Scholar associations
+Professional associations

 From 2014 to 2018, he chaired the Research Committee 47 "Social classes and social movements" of the International Sociological Association.
-During this period, he organizes conferences on social movements in different countries including Mexico, Romania, Hong Kong, France, Belgium and Palestine.
+During this period, he organised conferences on social movements in different countries, including Mexico, Romania, Hong Kong, France, Belgium and Palestine.

-In July 2018, he was elected vice-president for Research of the International Sociological Association, for a four-year term.
+In July 2018, he was elected vice-president for Research of the International Sociological Association, for a five-year term during which he presided the ISA World Forum of Sociology, held online due to the COVID-19 pandemic, in February 2021.

 In June 2023, he was elected president of the International Sociological Association, for a four-year term.
+At the opening session of the 2025 ISA World Forum of Sociology, he presented the ISA Declaration "A time for Sociology" that calls for a rigorous, independent, critical, general, public and global sociology.

 A global sociologist

-Geoffrey Pleyers is a member of scientific committees of numbers of journals including the Revista Mexicana de Sociología, Sociológica, Revista Colombiana de Sociología, Revista de Estudios Sociales (Colombia), Revista de Ciencias Sociales (Costa Rica), Revista de Sociología (Chile), Temas Sociológicos (Chile), Revista de Academia Crítica (Chile), Agora/Débats Jeunesse (France), Observatorio: Journal of communication studies (Portugal), Metamorfosis.
-Revista sobre Adolescencia y Juventud (Spain), Recherches Sociologiques et Anthropologiques, Politique et société (Canada).

 Along his career, Geoffrey Pleyers has held visiting appointments at the London School Economics, New York University, Graduate Centre City University of New York, Universidad Nacional Autónoma de México, Universidad de Chile, Universidad Alberto Hurtado, Academia de Humanismo Cristiano, FLACSO Ecuador.

 From 2015 to 2021, Geoffrey Pleyers and Breno Bringel edited the article series "Open Movements: for a global and public sociology of social movements".
 This joint project by the Research Committee 47 from the ISA and the website Open Democracy aims at providing critical and empirically based outlooks on social movements and new expressions of social and cultural transformations, the ones which make the media headlines and those which discreetly transform daily life and politics alike, at the local and global scales.

 Research interests

-His research interests include social movements, youth, food movements, and social movements in Mexico.
+His research interests include global sociology, globalization, social movements, youth, food movements, Latin America and religion.

-The underlying argument of his main book Alter-Globalization.
-Becoming Actors in the Global Age (Cambridge, Polity, 2010) is that current social movements develop two parallel cultures of activism in their quest for social change.
+In his main book "Alter-Globalization.
+Becoming Actors in the Global Age" (Cambridge, Polity, 2010), he analyses the global justice movement as a convergence of two cultures of activism in its quest for social change.
 One focuses on a bottom-up approach, implementing changes at the local scale and giving a prominent place to experience, subjectivity, experimentation and the local scale.
-The second one, the "way of reason" is based on a citizen expertise and institutional regulation.
+The second one, the "way of reason", is based on citizen's expertise and institutional regulation.